ZoiDiama/Plots-for-Eurostat-data-with-R/README.md

 Check the code [here](https://github.com/ZoiDiama/Plots-for-Eurostat-data-with-R/blob/1f8a8dc1e1f2a93829651d7e78dbe055214985a4/Code/all_visuals#L14-L52).

 ## 2. Dumbbell chart with gglpot2
 The second plot I’m sharing shows the employment rate of women and men in the European Union (EU) in 2018, highlighting the difference between the two rates.
 To create this visualization, I experimented with two different chart types - a dumbbell chart and a bar chart.
 In this section, I’ll describe the dumbbell chart.

-A dumbbell chart is a good choice for comparing the difference between two values across multiple categories.
+My preference was to use a dumbbell chart, becaause it is a good choice for comparing the difference between two values across multiple categories.

 To create the dumbbell chart, I used the ggplot2 package in R. First, I imported the data from an Excel file and renamed the first column.
 Then, I calculated the difference between the employment rate of men and women and put the data into long format.
 Next, I used the ggplot function to create the dumbbell chart.
 Each country is represented by a pair of dots - one for men and one for women - and these dots are connected by a line, making it easy to see the difference between the employment rates of men and women for each country.
 The countries are ordered by the size of the difference in employment rates, with those having the largest differences at the top of the chart.

 To improve readability, I set the y-axis to show the countries, with a dash line grid.
 I also added a title and subtitle to the chart, as well as a caption to cite the data source.
 Finally, I colored the dots representing men and women differently and included a legend on the bottom of the chart to explain the colors.
 I spent a lot of time creating this chart, especially on formatting it properly.
 During the process, I consulted multiple sources to ensure that the chart was clear and informative.

 |Article|Details|
 |-------|-------|